-- the costs and timing of commercialization activities for EYSUVIS and INVELTYS, including the costs and timing of expanding our sales force and establishing additional product sales, marketing, medical affairs, distribution and outsourced manufacturing capabilities; - our ability to successfully commercialize and sell EYSUVIS and INVELTYS in the United States and the amount of revenue received from commercial sales; - the progress, costs and results of any clinical activities for regulatory review of, and our success seeking approval and/or commercializing, EYSUVIS and INVELTYS outside of the United States; - our ability to establish and maintain strategic collaborations, licensing or other agreements and the financial terms of such agreements; - the scope, progress, results and costs of any product candidates that we may develop; - the extent to which we successfully advance and/or in-license or acquire rights to other products, product candidates or technologies; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against any intellectual property-related claims.
+- the progress, costs and results of integrating Combangio operations into our business and our planned clinical trials of KPI-012; - the costs and timing of process development and manufacturing scale-up activities associated with KPI-012 for PCED and any other indications we determine to pursue; - the costs, timing and outcome of regulatory review of KPI-012; - the timing and amount of future milestone payments under the Merger Agreement; - the costs and timing of commercialization activities for EYSUVIS, INVELTYS and, if approved, KPI-012, including establishing additional product sales, marketing, medical affairs, distribution and outsourced manufacturing capabilities; - our ability to successfully commercialize and sell EYSUVIS, INVELTYS and, if approved, KPI-012 in the United States and the amount of revenue received from commercial sales; - the progress, costs and results of any clinical activities for regulatory review of, and our success seeking approval and/or commercializing, EYSUVIS and INVELTYS outside of the United States; - our ability to establish and maintain strategic collaborations, licensing or other agreements and the financial terms of such agreements; - the scope, progress, results and costs of any other product candidates that we may develop; - the extent to which we successfully advance and/or in-license or acquire rights to other products, product candidates or technologies; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against any intellectual property-related claims.

 We expect to continue to incur significant expenses and operating losses.
 Net losses may fluctuate significantly from quarter-to-quarter and year-to-year.
-We expect that our cash, cash equivalents, and short-term investments of \$156.0 million as of March 31, 2021, along with anticipated revenue from EYSUVIS and INVELTYS, will enable us to fund our operations, lease and debt service obligations, and capital expenditure requirements for at least two years.
+We expect that our cash and cash equivalents of \$124.5 million as of September 30, 2021, along with anticipated revenue from EYSUVIS and INVELTYS, will enable us to fund our operations, lease and debt service obligations, and capital expenditure requirements until the second quarter of 2023.
 We have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our available capital resources sooner than we currently expect.

 Commercializing products is a time-consuming, expensive and uncertain process.
 Although we commercially launched INVELTYS in early 2019, began shipping EYSUVIS to wholesalers in the United States in late December 2020 and commenced a full promotional launch of EYSUVIS in early January 2021, our revenue from product sales of EYSUVIS and INVELTYS may not be sufficient for us to become profitable in the near future, if at all.
-In addition, other than our approved products, EYSUVIS and INVELTYS, all of our other development efforts are in the early stages of preclinical development.
-Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete.
+In addition, identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete.
 Completion dates and completion costs can vary significantly for each product candidate and are difficult to predict.
-We may never generate the necessary data or results required to obtain marketing approval and achieve product sales from our preclinical development programs.
-Also, even if we successfully identify and develop product candidates from our preclinical development programs and those are approved, we may not achieve commercial success with them.
+We may never generate the necessary data or results required to obtain marketing approval and achieve product sales from KPI-012 or any other product candidate.
+Also, even if we successfully develop KPI-012 or any other product candidate and one or more of those are approved, we may not achieve commercial success with them.
 Accordingly, we will need to rely on the commercial success of EYSUVIS and INVELTYS to generate product revenue for the foreseeable future.